underlines/awesome-ml/llm-tools.md

 - [LitServe](https://github.com/Lightning-AI/LitServe) easy, flexible and enterprise scale serving engine to deploy any ML, embedding, language, vision or audio model with support for batching, streaming and GPU autoscaling
 - [LitGPT](https://github.com/Lightning-AI/litgpt) easy, flexible and enterprise scale finetune, pretrain, deploy and serving of LLMs
 - [Nexa-SDK](https://github.com/NexaAI/nexa-sdk) toolkit for local ONNX and GGML model deployment for Text Generation, Image Generation, VLMs, TTS and STT and an OpenAI compatible API server with JSON schema mode, function calling and streaming support and a Streamlit UI and its own Model Hub / Zoo
+- [lmnr](https://github.com/lmnr-ai/lmnr) is an open-source platform for engineering LLM products, providing functionalities such as tracing, evaluating, annotating, and analyzing LLM data, built with modern tech stack including Rust, RabbitMQ, Postgres, and Clickhouse, offering insights similar to DataDog + PostHog for LLM apps
+- [exo](https://github.com/exo-explore/exo) petals inspired decentralized LLM inference using multiple commodity devices like laptops and phones to split up a larger model to do inference on smaller devices and communicate using P2P with autodiscovery

 ### Optimization